liferay/generator-liferay-fragments/CONTRIBUTING.md

 - The package version and tag name will be `vX.X.X-rcY`, being `X.X.X` the future stable version (ex. `2.12.1`) and `Y` an incremental number starting from 1 (`v2.12.1-rc1`, `v2.12.1-rc2` ...).
-- `npm publish --tag next` should be run instead of `npm publish`, to avoid overriding existing stable release.
+- `yarn publish --tag next` should be run instead of `yarn publish`, to avoid overriding existing stable release.

 ## Pull Request Process